 All-Black Everything: The High-Contrast Studio That Actually Pulls It Off

 Okay, this one took guts.
 Painting every wall matte black is not a casual weekend decision.
 Rooms like this either work completely or fail spectacularly.
-This one works.
+This one works, and it works beautifully.

 Breaking It Down

-• A large flat screen TV sits wall-mounted flush against the dark surface.
-When it’s off, it basically disappears
+- A large flat screen TV sits wall-mounted flush against the dark surface.
+When it’s off, it basically disappears into the wall.

 In the background, a standing-height black desk with a monitor, microphone arm, and gaming chair carves out the work zone.
-The rug with its automotive technical illustration print adds personality.
-Subtle enough to not overwhelm, specific enough to tell you something about who lives here.
+The rug with its automotive technical illustration print adds personality without overwhelming the space.
+Subtle enough to not distract, specific enough to tell you exactly who lives here.

 If You Want to Try This